Chalach/kvm/README.md

 Binding those devices to a VFIO driver is the next step.
 It isolates the GPU from the host system and allows afterwards a passthrough to the virtual machine.

 ##### Binding vfio-pci via device ID
-Referencing to the previous output of the IOMMU group contains the needed IDs.
+Referencing to the previous output of the IOMMU group contains the needed IDs which will targeted by vfio-pci.

 ```shell
 IOMMU Group 1: